lightning/bolts/03-transactions.md

 The reason for the separate transaction stage for HTLC outputs is so that HTLCs can timeout or be fulfilled even though they are within the `to_self_delay` delay.
 Otherwise, the required minimum timeout on HTLCs is lengthened by this delay, causing longer timeouts for HTLCs traversing the network.

+If `option_simplified_commitment` applies to the commitment transaction, then the `to_self_delay` used for all transactions is the greater of the `to_self_delay` sent by each peer.
+Otherwise, each peer sends the `to_self_delay` to be used for the other peer's commitment amd HTLC transactions.

 The amounts for each output MUST be rounded down to whole satoshis.
 If this amount, minus the fees for the HTLC transaction, is less than the `dust_limit_satoshis` set by the owner of the commitment transaction, the output MUST NOT be produced (thus the funds add to fees).

 #### `to_local` Output